ekami-ch/job-interview/3rd Year/Question3.md

 > 📌 **Note**: You should **not** reverse the characters of each word, only the order of words.

+> 📌 **Note** : You are allowed to use your own environment to test the code.
+You can use any programming language you are comfortable with, as long as you also meet the constraints below.

 ## ‍👨‍💻 Example

 ```python